scalabli/quo/docs/exceptions.rst

 -------------------------

 Quo's main error handling is happening in :meth:`BaseCommand.main`.
-In there it handles all subclasses of :exc:`QuoException` as well as the standard :exc:`EOFError` and :exc:`KeyboardInterrupt` exceptions.
+In there it handles all subclasses of :exc:`Outlier` as well as the standard :exc:`EOFError` and :exc:`KeyboardInterrupt` exceptions.
 The latter are internally translated into a :exc:`Abort`.